Juhaziel/New-Solar-Language/documentation/lang_info.md

 For `void` functions, there must be no expression.

-If the end of the function is reached before any return statement, one is implicitly executed with value 0 (for non-void) or no value (for void).
+If the end of a non-`void` function is reached before any return statement, behaviour is undefined.
+If instead an expression of a different type is returned, this is an error.

 #### If Statement ####
 ```